PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 Note: The last log info is the total Logloss and AUC for all test data.

 ## Result
+Reproducing this result requires training with default hyperparameters.
+The default hyperparameter is shown in args.py.
 <p align="center">
 <img src="./picture/deepfm_result.png" height=200 hspace='10'/> <br />
 </p>